-You could also use the SCALE to convert your readout from kg to pounds, without affecting the calibration.
+You can use the SCALE feature to convert your readout from kg to pounds, without affecting the calibration.
 Simply set SCALE = 2.205 and your meter which was calibrated in kg will now read in pounds.
+(To convert from Pounds to kg, set scale = 0.453)